Practice Area

 Drafting

-Drafting policies and laws in areas like land, water, and resource management, Aboriginal governance, corporate governance, taxation, election codes, financial administration, heritage protection, child welfare, housing, membership, and education.
+Drafting policies and laws in areas like land, water, and resource management, Indigenous governance, corporate governance, taxation, election codes, financial administration, heritage protection, child welfare, housing, membership, and education.

 Advising

-Advising on the rights of Aboriginal governments and organizations to create and implement laws and policies.
+Advising on the rights of Indigenous governments and organizations to create and implement laws and policies.
 This includes providing advice on associated obligations such as fiduciary duties and conflict of interest rules.

 Implementing